 Blog Posts You Might Like

 Tulum is a gorgeous location for photos and exploring.
-There’s a reason the Instagram algorithm really loves Tulum and pushes out that content… There’s a lot of Instagram worthy places in Tulum.
-In addition, you will never be bored because there’s so many things to see and do in Tulum.
-Five days is not nearly enough to explore it all, but you will definitely enjoy yourself!
+You will never be bored because there are so many things to see and do in Tulum.
+Five days is the perfect amount of time to truly enjoy this destination.

-The best months to visit Tulum are from the month of November until April.
+The best months to visit Tulum are from November until April.
 During this time there isn’t much rain, the temperatures drop during the mornings and evenings and the humidity is still high, but nothing like the summer months.
-Also, during this time you will avoid all the seaweed that gets washed up on the beach and makes it stink like no tomorrow.
+Also, you will avoid all the seaweed that gets washed up on the beach and makes it stink.

 If you look beyond the Instagram hype of Tulum, Tulum can be a lot quieter than Cancun.
-There are infinitely more tourists there.
 Tulum has a lot of open space, land, and cenotes for exploring.
 It’s also a great location to take day trips to Yucatan.

 How To Get To Tulum